SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 1. Do a [Virtual Surgical Plan](#virtual-surgical-planning)
 2. Optionally, you can add an inter-condylar beam (i.e. a tube model) to the reconstruction.
 You can create the tube easily from a markups line with points on the condyle using the "Markups To Model" module.
 3. Click "Create 3D model of the reconstruction for 3D printing".

+## Export the planning outputs
+- You may want to [export](https://slicer.readthedocs.io/en/latest/user_guide/data_loading_and_saving.html#export-data) the 3D models you created of mandible and fibula custom surgical guides, and the neomandible.
+Remember to select the ".stl" export format (which is the format used for 3D printers).

 ## Settings